 "You know how he is with the Potters and Weasleys," Scorpius mutters, feeling guilty.
 "He wouldn't have said yes even if I asked him.
 It's only for one day, anyway."

 When he reaches The Burrow, Toby and Albus are already there, sitting on the fence and waiting for him.
 Scorpius vaults over the rickety fence.
 "Merry Christmas!"
 Toby greets.
 Scorpius sniggers at his festive Christmas scarf and Albus leads them both into The Burrow.

 He likes to think that he's more welcome this year.
 The Christmas meal Albus' grandmother prepares is impressive.
 Toby and Scorpius stuff himself silly.
 Toby is in the middle of munching on some ginger snaps when Rose and one of her friends (Scorpius recognizes her from Hogwarts) hop over to their side of the table to sit and eat.
 Toby takes one look at them and chokes.

-"Merry Christmas."
-Rose greets, ignoring Toby's desperate wheeze and chokes.
+"Merry Christmas," Rose greets, ignoring Toby's desperate wheezes.
 Albus helpfully pats him on the back.
 "I hope you don't mind us sitting over here – Uncle George spilled some of that nauseating Portable Swamp stuff all over our chairs."
 Scorpius can't help but notice that she looks at anywhere but him and he's amazed by her ability to hold a grudge even after three months.
-She really was batty.
+She really is batty.